liuyunxh666/gamhub-game-directory/docs/faq.md

 ## Do I need to create an account to play games?

-No account is required to play games listed on GameHub.
+No account is required to play games listed on GamHub.
 Users can browse categories, discover games, and start playing directly on the game’s original website.

 ---

-## Does GameHub host the games?
+## Does GamHub host the games?

 No.
-GameHub does not host game files or game servers.
+GamHub does not host game files or game servers.

-GameHub acts as a directory and discovery layer, linking users to publicly available web games hosted by their respective developers or publishers.
+GamHub acts as a directory and discovery layer, linking users to publicly available web games hosted by their respective developers or publishers.

 ---

-## How much does it cost to publish a game on GameHub?
+## How much does it cost to publish a game on GamHub?

-Currently, publishing a game on GameHub is free.
+Currently, publishing a game on GamHub is free.
 At a later stage, fees or paid features may be introduced as the platform continues to develop.

 ---